Live Well, Leave Well.

 That’s leaving well.
 That’s creating a legacy, not a mess.

-That’s the easiest way to rest in peace — before and after you exit.
+And that is the easiest way to rest in peace — before and after you exit.

 Points to Ponder